Chevrolet big-block engine

-The Chevrolet "big block" engine is a term for a series of large-displacement, naturally-aspirated, 90°, overhead valve, gasoline-powered, V-8 engines; that were developed and produced by the Chevrolet Division of General Motors, from the 1950s until present.
+The Chevrolet big-block engine is a series of large-displacement, naturally-aspirated, 90°, overhead valve, gasoline-powered, V8 engines that was developed and have been produced by the Chevrolet Division of General Motors from the late 1950s until present.
+They have powered countless General Motors products, not just Chevrolets, and have been used in a variety of cars from other manufacturers as well - from boats to motorhomes to armored vehicles.

-Chevrolet had introduced its popular small block V8 in 1955, but needed something larger to power its medium duty trucks and the heavier cars that were on the drawing board.
-The big block, which debuted in 1958 at 348 cuin, was built in standard displacements up to 496 cuin, with aftermarket crate engines sold by Chevrolet exceeding 500 cuin.
+Chevrolet had introduced its popular small-block V8 in 1955, but needed something larger to power its medium duty trucks and the heavier cars that were on the drawing board.
+The big-block, which debuted in 1958 at 348 cuin, was built in standard displacements up to 496 cuin, with aftermarket crate engines sold by Chevrolet exceeding 500 cuin.

-W-series (Mark I)
+Mark I (W-series)

-The first version of the "Big Block" V8 Chevrolet engine, known as the W-series, was introduced in 1958.
-Chevrolet designed this engine for use in passenger cars and light trucks.
-This engine had an overhead valve design with offset valves and uniquely scalloped rocker covers, giving it a distinctive appearance.
-The W-series was produced from 1958 to 1965, and had three displacement options:
+The first version of the "big-block" V8 Chevrolet engine, known as the W-series, was introduced in 1958.
+Designed for use in passenger cars and light trucks, the cast iron block, overhead valve engine had offset valves and uniquely scalloped valve covers, giving it a distinctive appearance.

+The W-series was produced from 1958 to 1965, in three displacements: